 Sure, the time travel isn’t exactly central to the gameplay itself – but it acts as a gateway to some fantastic levels, and hours of split screen multiplayer shenanigans.

 It’d be remiss of me to not give a shout out to Chrono Trigger.
 Since its release in 1995, it’s remained a firm fan favourite RPG – it just so happens to have time travel as its central premise.

-The sheer number of ways Chrono Trigger invites you to fuck about with time travel is dizzying, especially for a 20 year old game.
-Your gang can use their time machine for all kinds of cool shit – anything from saving a certain character from losing their legs, to waiting for certain treasures to age and become more valuable.
+The sheer number of ways Chrono Trigger invites you to muck about with time travel is dizzying, especially for a 20 year old game.
+Your gang can use their time machine for all kinds of cool crap – anything from saving a certain character from losing their legs, to waiting for certain treasures to age and become more valuable.

 Many RPG’s of the time were known for having some pretty dull generic locations.
 Your standard genre villages and forests were suddenly given a whole new lease on life thanks to Chrono Trigger’s timey wimey perspective.

 Life is Strange is a game that goes to great lengths to remind you that you can’t always escape the consequences – even if you do have the ability to manipulate time.